spdx/license-list-data/README.md

 ## Repository Tags and Versions

 The repository is tagged with a version `vX.Y.Z` where `vX.Y` matches the version of the [SPDX License List](http://spdx.org/licenses/) and `Z` represents the patch level for any changes to the license list data between releases of the license list.
 The repository is tagged whenever the [SPDX License List](http://spdx.org/licenses/) is updated.
 Patches may include formatting changes which are not represented in the [license list source XML](https://github.com/spdx/license-list-XML).

+## Licensing Information

+Other than the README and related documentation, all data in this repository is generated.
+The source of the data is the [license list XML Repository](https://github.com/spdx/license-list-XML).
+[LicenseListPublisher](https://github.com/spdx/LicenseListPublisher) is the tool used to publish the data.
+Please see the respective repositories for licensing information.